I was recently instructed not to release things on production for a while, unless absolutely necessary.

-Holding on deployments because there’s a demo coming up, or because we’ve got a marketing launch soon, or because it’s Friday, seems conventional wisdom.
-I think it is coming straight out of the orthodox way of doing things, and we can do better1.
+Upon receiving this, I was quite dubitative.
+But holding on deployments because there’s a demo coming up, or because we’ve got a marketing launch soon, or because it’s Friday, seems conventional wisdom.
+I think it is coming straight out of the orthodox way of doing things, and we can do better.

 Risks of deploying